How do you deliver meaningful education that large brokers and their agents need and want?

 - Know the association’s strengths and offer education that the association owns and submits for CE approval.
 Offer special pricing, if possible.

-What types of educational opportunities and learning formats do you look for from your local association that are beneficial to you and your agents?
+What types of educational opportunities and learning formats do you look for from the REALTOR® association that are beneficial to you and your agents?

 - Basic business practices and skills are needed and often overlooked.
 Some welcome topics include the following: Should I incorporate?
 How do I prepare a budget?
 How should I track my business?
 How should I prepare for tax season?
 How should I prepare for retirement?